DavidJCobb/ReachVariantEditor/native/src/ReachVariantTool/README.txt

 == Scattered usage notes ==

 Although Halo: Reach doesn't allow you to save any settings you've changed in the Forge lobby, it does support loading them.
-You can create edited copies of the built-in

-== Qt ==
+== Licensing ==

+The bulk of ReachVariantTool is licensed under the GNU Public License version 3.
+The help manual is licensed under the Creative Commons 0 License, which is effectively public domain.

-This program uses the Qt library, version 5.12.5.
-The source code to Qt is available on their website; per the license terms (LGPLv3) I am legally obligated to provide you with a copy of that source code on request, in the event that their website vanishes.
+This program uses the Qt library, version 5.12.5, per the terms of LGPLv3.
+The source code to Qt is available on their website; per the license terms, I am legally obligated to provide you with a copy of that source code on request, in the event that their website vanishes.
 The source code is an 800MB ZIP file (qt-everywhere-src-5.12.5.zip) and is as of this writing available here: <http://download.qt.io/archive/qt/5.12/5.12.5/>

+zlib is used under the terms of the license in the zlib.h source file.

 All associated licenses are included in text within the "LICENSES" folder.

-== Original game assets ==
+=== Original game assets ===

 Halo: Reach © Microsoft Corporation.
 This program was created under Microsoft's "Game Content Usage Rules" using assets from Halo: Reach, and it is not endorsed